-As a part of their going concern assessment the Directors have considered the cash requirements for the next 12 months from the date of approval of these financial statements.
+As a part of their going concern assessment the directors have considered the cash requirements for the next 12 months from the date of approval of these financial statements.

-The loss of the Home Office Dungavel contract referred to in the directors' report in September 2021, leaves the company with no immediate operational income.
-All liabilities relating to the Dungavel operation have been settled with the exception of some limited maintenance activities that could not be completed during the winter of 2021, and adequate provision has been made for these obligations.
+The loss of the Home Office Dungavel contract in September 2021, leaves the Company with no immediate operational income.
+All liabilities relating to the Dungavel operation have been settled with the exception of some outstanding work the scope of which has not been agreed with the Home Office and adequate provision has been made for these obligations.

-The company will continue to actively seek opportunities in the UK market and in the meantime, any limited post contract expenditure related to statutory returns, retention of documents, and the annual audit will be met from existing cash resources and/or dividends from the GEO Amey JV.
-Currently, the company no longer employs any staff in the UK after all staff were transferred to the new operator in terms of TUPE regulations.
+The Company will continue to actively seek opportunities in the UK market and in the meantime any limited post contract expenditure related to statutory returns, retention of documents, and the annual audit will be met from existing cash resources and/or dividends from the GEO Amey JV.
+Currently, the Company no longer employs any staff in the UK after all staff were transferred to the new operator in terms of TUPE regulations.

-The directors will actively consider any new project opportunities as they arise, but it is unlikely that any new projects will generate additional income in the 12 months from the date approval of these financial statements due to the timescales associated with the tender and bidding process typically associated with the nature of the companies business.
+The directors will actively consider any new project opportunities as they arise, but it is unlikely that any new projects will generate additional income in the 12 months from the date approval of these financial statements due to the timescales associated with the tender and bidding process typically associated with the nature of the Company's business.

-Until such time as a suitable opportunity is identified, the directors will ensure that the company will continue to have sufficient resources to meet any potential liabilities.
+Until such time as a suitable opportunity is identified, the directors will ensure that the Company will continue to have sufficient resources to meet any potential liabilities.

-In response to any new project opportunities a budget to cover the bid costs would be prepared and would be met from current cash reserves, future dividend receipts, or funded separately by the parent company.
+In response to any new project opportunities a budget to cover the bid costs would be prepared and would be met from current cash reserves, future dividend receipts, or funded separately by the parent Company.